SvenRosvall/VLCB-Arduino/docs/MinimumNodeService.md

 problem arose.
 If the FCU doesn't respond within 30 seconds, the module will revert to Uninitialised Mode.

-This process using the FCU follows a defined comunication sequence.
+This process using the FCU follows a defined communication sequence.
 This sequence is defined in the MinimumNode Service Document, the CBUS(R) Developers Guide and the FCU user guide.
 It is the module developer's and users responsibility to ensure that any software setup tool meets these requirements.